 Receiving Proton Therapy

-Seattle Cancer Care Alliance (SCCA) patients receive proton therapy at the SCCA Proton Therapy Center, located on UW Medicine’s Northwest Hospital & Medical Center campus (view map and directions).
+Seattle Cancer Care Alliance (SCCA) patients receive proton therapy at the SCCA Proton Therapy Center, located on UWMC-Northwest's campus (view map and directions).
 A complete proton therapy session can range from 30 to 45 minutes due to the time spent positioning the patient; the time spent delivering protons to the tumor is only about one minute.
 If your doctors recommend proton therapy for you, they will talk with you about this option.

 Learn more about proton therapy for brain and spinal cord cancers.